binaryphile/sales.diditbetter.com/pages/whats_next.md

 ---
 title: What's Next
-description: A description of the workings of the DidItBetter.com Affiliate Referral Agent Program
+description: Next steps to take after you've signed up for the Affiliate Referral Program
 ---

-Congratulations, and thanks for signing up!
+### Congratulations and thanks for signing up!
-{: .notice}

 While we process your materials, here are some options for you to familiarize yourself with our products and support.